 FRANCESCO CAVALIERI

-Researcher at European Centre for Training and Research in Earthquake Engineering (EUCENTRE) since May 2018.
+Senior Researcher at the Eucentre Foundation since May 2018.
 He obtained his PhD in Civil Engineering in 2010, at the University of Cassino and Southern Lazio (Italy).
-From 2010 to 2018 he has been Research Associate at the Department of Structural & Geotechnical Engineering, Sapienza – University of Rome.
-Within the EU-funded FP7 project SYNER-G, he was one of the main developers of OOFIMS, a software tool for multi-hazard risk and resilience assessment of critical infrastructures, including lifelines.
-During his academic career, he spent various months as visiting scholar at Columbia University (New York, USA), the University of Canterbury (Christchurch, New Zealand), the University of Illinois at Urbana-Champaign (USA) and the French Geological Survey (BRGM site in Orléans, France).
-His research activity has focussed on the topics of Earthquake Engineering, mainly on seismic reliability of structures, vulnerability of reinforced concrete precast buildings, multi-hazard risk and resilience assessment of interdependent infrastructural systems, soil-structure interaction.
-He has authored more than 70 publications; he is a reviewer for a number of international journals and an associate editor of Earthquake Spectra (Sage Journals).
-He is an instructor at IUSS Pavia and speaker in national and international conferences.
+From 2010 to 2018 he has been a Research Associate at the Department of Structural & Geotechnical Engineering, Sapienza – University of Rome.
+Within the EU-funded FP7 project SYNER-G, he was one of the main developers of OOFIMS, a software tool for multi-hazard risk and resilience assessment of critical infrastructures, which include lifelines.
+During his academic career, he spent several months as a Visiting Scholar at Columbia University (New York, USA), the University of Canterbury (Christchurch, New Zealand), the University of Illinois at Urbana-Champaign (USA) and the French Geological Survey (BRGM site in Orléans, France).
+His research activity has focussed on several topics of Earthquake Engineering, mainly on seismic reliability of structures, seismic vulnerability of reinforced concrete precast buildings, multi-hazard risk and resilience assessment of interdependent infrastructural systems, soil-structure interaction.
+He has authored more than 90 publications; he is a reviewer for a number of international journals and an associate editor for Earthquake Spectra (Wiley) and Ingegneria Sismica.
+He is a speaker in national and international conferences, and has been an instructor at IUSS Pavia.

 Eucentre is a non-profit private law foundation whose mission is to conduct research and provide training and services in earthquake and safety engineering